Taaitaaiger/jlrs/README.md

  - Access arbitrary Julia modules and their contents.
  - Call Julia functions, including functions that take keyword arguments.
- - Exceptions can be handled or converted to their error message, optionally with color.
+ - Handle exceptions or convert them to an error message, optionally with color.
  - Include and call your own Julia code.
  - Use a custom system image.
  - Create values that Julia can use, and convert them back to Rust, from Rust.